Honors

 Fellow of the LGHS

-For members interested in earning an accreditation or certification in genealogy, heraldry, or a specialty area unique to Louisiana, LGHS offers a program to recognize professionals.
+For members interested in earning a certification in genealogy, heraldry, or a specialty area unique to Louisiana, LGHS offers a program to recognize professionals.
 These credentials are for hobbyists, practitioners, and those seeking a professional career in genealogy.
-Earn yours through the first genealogical accreditation and certification program in Louisiana.
+Earn yours through the first genealogical certification program in Louisiana.

 While doing research for others is common for a working genealogist, it is not the only area of endeavor.
 Genealogists serve in many different capacities: lecturers, teachers, professors, archivists, librarians, writers, editors, and consultants.

 The Society provides for a renewal program and online verification of credentials.
-The credentials include LAG (Louisiana Accredited Genealogist), LCG (Louisiana Certified Genealogist), and LCH (Louisiana Certified Heraldist), which you can use as post-nominals after your name (e.g. Jean Dauzat, LCG).
+The credentials include LAG (Louisiana Associate Genealogist), LPG (Louisiana Professional Genealogist), and LCH (Louisiana Certified Heraldist), which you can use as post-nominals after your name (e.g. Jean Dauzat, LPG).

 For the consumer, these credentials offer reassurance and protection.
 Consumers recognize they are working with a professional committed to the highest standards in the industry.

 LGHS provides for a renewal program and online verification of credentials.
-The credentials include LAG (Louisiana Accredited Genealogist), LCG (Louisiana Certified Genealogist), and LCH (Louisiana Certified Heraldist).
+The credentials include LAG (Louisiana Associate Genealogist), LPG (Louisiana Professional Genealogist), and LCH (Louisiana Certified Heraldist).

 What are the benefits?

 - Expertise and Recognition.
-The process of becoming accredited and certified involves rigorous testing, research, and practical experience, which encourages you to refine your skills.
+The process of becoming certified involves rigorous research, university/professional coursework, and practical experience, which encourages you to refine your skills.
 This deepens your expertise in research methodology, source analysis, and problem-solving, improving your overall quality of work.
 Your credentials signal to clients and peers that you have met high professional standards that have been independently verified.
 This recognition can increase your credibility, helping you stand out in the competitive field of genealogy.

 - Increased Earning Potential.
 You’re likely to attract more clients and job offers, including legal firms, genealogy companies, and individuals seeking top-tier genealogical services.
 Your enhanced reputation can lead to more business opportunities and a higher rate for your services.